kenneym/jupyter-tflow-hosting/README.md

 ```
 The name of the network is now `proxy_proxy-tier` because it was generated in a directory called `proxy`.
 Docker compose prefixes the name of any network or container with the name of the directory in which it was created.
 Thus, we have an additional `proxy_` added to the name, but rest assured this is the same network as the one we've created in the `proxy` directory.

+**Note that, once you have a single NGINX and letsencrypt companion container running, you can attach nearly any webservice to this proxy and letsencrypt will autogenerate certificates for that service.
+All you need to do is create a docker compose file listing the app you want to run, the environmental variables that tell `NGINX` which domain to point your service to, and the `networks` section you see above.**

 ### Saving Your Work:
 In order to save the notebooks locally on your machine, we bind mount the notebooks created in the Docker container to a host directory: